kancheng/visionwsd/README.md

 ## Overview

-The **VISIONWSD** project is designed to provide a unified web interface for processing images and videos using cutting-edge computer vision models.
+The **VISION** project is designed to provide a unified web interface for processing images and videos using cutting-edge computer vision models.
 Users can upload files to perform:
 - **Image Detection:** Locate and classify objects within an image.
 - **Image Segmentation:** Delineate objects or regions in an image with precise masks.